 Final ThoughtsFinal Thoughts

-Whatever choice you make, Brooklyn or Manhattan, either one is an amazing destination to call home.
+Whatever choice you make, Brooklyn or Manhattan, either one is a fantastic destination to call home.
 Both are filled with things to do, and you’ll never be more than a subway ride away from either one.
-Which one you chose to call home will depend on what your priorities are in life right now.
+Which one you choose to call home will depend on your priorities in life right now.
 What are your career goals?
 How do you like to spend your free time?
 What sort of home are you looking for?
 An experienced real estate agent can help you answer these questions and pinpoint the neighborhoods that might suit you best.
-Once you know where you might want to live, it’s time to get out there and see these places for yourself.
+Once you know where you might want to live, it’s time to get out there and see these places.